 Wisteria (Wisteria sp.)

-The herd of anywhere between 40 to 70 goats are being rented from Wells Farm of Horse Shoe, NC.
-The diverse diet that these goats will be treated to over the course of their Clemson stay is actually more nutritious than conventional field-based grass grazing, according to Wells Farm.
+The herd of goats (anywhere between 40 to 70) was brought in from Wells Farm of Horse Shoe, NC.
+The diverse diet that these goats engulfed over the course of their Clemson stay is actually more nutritious than conventional field-based grass grazing, according to Wells Farm.
 While they do have their preferences, the goats will eat any and all plants in the prescribed, fenced area.
-The herd will be contained with an electrified, marked fence to separate them from campus.
-University members and the community are cautioned to keep away from the research site while in progress.
+The herd was contained with an electrified, marked fence to separate them from campus.
+University members and the community were cautioned to keep away from the research site while in progress.